 As important as understanding your organisation’s purpose is understanding the context in which your business operates.
 No business exists in a vacuum.
 Whether your competitors are obvious and offer a directly comparable product, or compete indirectly for vie for consumer attention – you most definitely have competitors.
 More importantly, their performance impacts yours (and vice versa).
 Knowing how these competitors act, perform and brand their products will help you create a brand strategy that is grounded in the real world.

 There are a number of ways in which you can approach this step.
-One common way to understand market position is by conducting a competitor analysis - such as the one outlined inthis template from Client Heartbeat.
-Other popular tools includeperceptual maps of industry position and analysis of the5 competitive industry forces.
+One common way to understand market position is by conducting a competitor analysis.
+Other popular tools include perceptual maps of industry position and analysis of the 5 competitive industry forces.
 But one thing is for sure, the more time you spend on this step, the greater your understanding of the marketplace will be.

 3. Setting SMART Objectives

 SMART objectives have become a popular start up cliché.
 Standing for Specific, Measurable, Achievable, Relevant and Timely – these are taught in every business 101 class nationwide.
 But this is for good reason.
 The SMART objective guidelines grounds your objectives in the research which you have previously conducted.
 It ensures that the goals you set for your organisation (which will form the bread and butter of your brand strategy) are relevant both to your business and marketplace.

 Goals should cover key strategic areas, not just financial performance.
 While it is good practice to outline your ideals for growth, also ensure that goals touch on brand perceptions, reach, product development and daily operations.
 The following examples highlight the difference between well-set and poorly defined goals: